CarlDavidRe/cv3d-project/README.md

   fi
 done
 ```

+The reconstruction cache is restored only from
+`reconstruction-cache.tar.gz`; it is not synchronized separately from the
+project backup directory.

 The versioned history dataset is included in the repository.
 Do not rebuild it
 when resuming Phase 3: rebuilding can change its identity and cause the matching